Good Food

 Two useful links:

 - Follow Canada’s Food Guide.
-Enjoy a variety of foods from the four food groups, focusing on meals that contain vegetables and fruit, whole grains, milk or soy beverages, and lean meats, poultry, fish, nuts, and beans.
+Enjoy a variety of foods, focusing on meals that contain vegetables and fruit, whole grains, milk or soy beverages, and lean meats, poultry, fish, nuts, and beans.

 - Take stock.
 A well-stocked pantry, fridge and freezer make cooking wholesome meals easier.
-Check out this resource from Dietitians of Canada on healthy foods to keep on hand at home.
+Check out this resource page from UnlockFood.ca on healthy ways to plan your menu at home.

 Helpful Tools — Great meal planning templates and apps are a click away